Bank Deal: Earn 1.00% APY on an FDIC-insured savings account at Barclays.

 The following are three reasons financial planners often give for not paying off a mortgage early, followed by my arguments against those reasons.

 - Don’t tie up liquidity.
 This is a fair argument.
-A house is an asset, but not a very liquid one, and you shouldn’t put so much capital into it that you have no money left over for unexpected expenses, emergencies, etc. On the other hand, when people have liquidity, they tend to find a way to spend it.
+A house is an asset, but not a very liquid one.
+You shouldn’t put so much capital into it that you have no money left over for unexpected expenses, emergencies, etc. On the other hand, when people have liquidity, they tend to find a way to spend it.
 Putting money into your house helps to make sure that money saved stays saved.

 Questions to ask before acting